robmyers82/uitReactProjectApi/README.md

 **Instructions**

 1. Download the code and run npm install
+2. Run 'node server.js'
-2. The following routes are available to you:
+3. The following routes are available to you:
   - GET /categories - get all reference categories
   - POST /categories - add a new category
   - GET /categories/<categoryID> - get the information for the specific category